Juan Negrín: Legacy

-According to the historian Stanley G. Payne, after the end of the civil war there was no person more hated.
+According to the historian Stanley G. Payne, after the end of the civil war, no person more hated than Negrín.
 Franco's side considered him a "red traitor", while within the Republican camp, some of his former allies reproached him for the "useless" prolongation of the war and for having "served" the plans of the Soviet Union.
-Payne's assessment of Negrín is that he was not an extreme revolutionary, but neither was he a democrat:
+Payne's assessment of Negrín is that he was not an extreme revolutionary but also that he was a democrat:

 He believed that the salvation of Spain lay in a strong authoritarian leftist regime, with a statist economic policy based on extensive nationalization of industry but not on extreme revolutionary collectivization, and this approach happened to coincide up to a point with Comintern policy.
 He did not, however, seek a Communist regime in Spain, and probably hoped to avoid such a thing, but he recognized that for the time being the Republic was dependent on Soviet support.

 On the other hand, a New York Times editorial at the time of his death said:

 It will be long before the figure of Don Juan Negrín stands before history in clear outline.
 He aroused great passions in his life and made many bitter enemies, as he did devoted friends.
 The Franco regime labeled Dr. Negrín falsely as a "Red."
 He never was remotely that.
 As Premier under desperate circumstances, Dr. Negrín accepted the support of Russia, the only country aiding Republican Spain or backing her in the League of Nations.
 His own government was never dominated by the Communists.
 It was a Popular Front, dominated by Juan Negrín.
 For many in and out of Spain Dr. Negrín represented much that was finest about Republican Spain and the Spaniards who fought so bravely and forlornly against fascism.
 He never had anything to fear from history.

-While recognizing his talent and abilities, historian Antony Beevor has a rather negative assessment of Negrín:
+While recognizing his talent and abilities, the historian Antony Beevor has a rather negative assessment of Negrín:

 Negrin tends to be portrayed either as a puppet of Moscow or else as a man who, recognizing necessity, tried to ride the communist tiger for the benefit of the Spanish Republic.
 Both interpretations are misleading. […] Like many men who are conscious of their ability, he showed himself to be a firm believer in hierarchy, an authoritarian with few scruples who knew what was best for others.
 Not surprisingly he soon acquired a strong taste for power, once it was offered to him.
 In his case it appeared to run parallel to gross tastes for food and sex rather than act as a substitute.